yandex/mapsapi-codestyle/js.md

 ```

 ##Classes
-  * For class declaration and inheritance should be used the [inherit](https://github.com/dfilatov/inherit) lib.
+  * It is recommended to use the [inherit](https://github.com/dfilatov/inherit) lib for class declaration and as an inheritance mechanism.
   * Destructors should be named `destruct`.
   * "Symmetrical" methods should be declared one after the other.
 For example: